Do I Need to do an HPI Check Before Buying a Car?

 What is an HPI check?

-The word “HPI check” actually references the first company to provide background checks on cars.
+The term “HPI check” actually references the first company to provide background checks on cars.
 Going by the name of Hire Purchase Investigation, the British company offers vehicle history checks on every vehicle registered in the UK with the DVLA.

 Originally created to provide reports for people buying used cars, the company was founded back in 1938 in an effort to stop finance fraud.
 Today, the company works alongside the DVLA, insurers and the police to ensure people buy cars without a dodgy history.